A Constant: Something that is invariable or unchanging, such as a fixed number or a logical term.

 “It might be for you, struggler, but what would they think about your reality?”

 I couldn’t answer.
-How could I. This whole thing was absurd, yet I understood the implication he was making.
+How could I say anything to something like this?
+This whole thing was absurd, yet I understood the implication he was making.

 “So, what is this place up here?”
 I asked once more, this time in a more demanding tone.

 For a moment he was quiet and seemed to watch yet another manifestation of reality with interest.